markusloecher/Rworkshop/README.md

 How you should prepare
 ======================

 The workshop will contain plenty of hands-on, interactive explorations of real data sets with relevant spatial and temporal information.

-While not strictly required, a basic familiarity with the *R* language and its popular IDE *RStudio* will be helpful.
+You should install the [R](https://cran.r-project.org/) language and its popular IDE [RStudio](https://www.rstudio.com/products/rstudio/download/) prior.

 ### Required libraries